Indonesia Stock Exchange: Trading hours

-Negotiated market follows the same time as regular market, but extend to 16:15 on all weekdays.
+The negotiated market follows the same times as the regular market, but extends to 16:15 on all weekdays.

-The trading hour was advanced 30 minutes earlier to accommodate traders from Central and Eastern Indonesia time zones that are one and two hours in advance, respectively.
-(JATS is based on WIB) The change is also meant to put it in line with other Asian markets, namely Singapore and Hong Kong stock exchanges.
+The trading hour was advanced 30 minutes earlier to accommodate traders from Central and Eastern Indonesia time zones that are one and two hours in advance, respectively, as JATS is based on WIB.
+The change is also meant to put it in line with other Asian markets, namely Singapore and Hong Kong stock exchanges.

-Since the COVID-19 pandemic began, the regular market trading hours in the Indonesian Stock Exchange is open from 09.00 to 15.00, with the following breakdowns:
+Since the COVID-19 pandemic began in 2020, the regular market trading hours in the Indonesian Stock Exchange is open from 09:00 to 15:00, and operates as follows: